TemporaryLoRA/Block-Attention/readme.md

 Implementation of paper [Block-Attention for Efficient Prefilling](https://arxiv.org/abs/2409.15355).

-We introduce Block-Attention, an attention mechanism designed to address the increased inference latency and cost in Retrieval-Augmented Generation (RAG) scenarios.
-Unlike existing works that encodes the whole context, its main idea lies in dividing the retrieved documents into blocks, where each block calculates key-value (KV) states independently except for the final block.
-In RAG scenarios, by defining each passage as a block, Block-Attention enables us to pre-compute the KV states for all passages and cache them in memory, significantly reducing the latency and the computation cost during inference.
-The implementation involves block segmentation, positional encoding calculation, and fine-tuning the LLM to adapt to the Block-Attention mechanism.
-Experiments on four RAG benchmarks demonstrate that after block fine-tuning, the Block Attention model can achieve performance comparable to (68.4\% vs 67.9\% on Llama3) or even better (62.8\% vs 59.6\% on Mistral) than self-attention models.
-Notably, Block-Attention reduces the TTFT (the time to first token) and FLOPs (floating point operations) to a very low level.
+We introduce Block-attention, an attention mechanism designed to address the increased inference latency and cost in Retrieval-Augmented Generation (RAG) scenarios.
+Traditional approaches often encode the entire context in an auto-regressive manner.
+Instead, Block-attention divides retrieved documents into discrete blocks, with each block independently calculating key-value (KV) states except for the final block.
+In RAG scenarios, by defining each passage as a block, Block-attention enables us to reuse the KV states of passages that have been seen before, thereby significantly reducing the latency and the computation overhead during inference.
+The implementation of Block-attention involves block segmentation, position re-encoding, and fine-tuning the LLM to adapt to the Block-attention mechanism.
+Experiments on 11 diverse benchmarks, including RAG, ICL, and general domains, demonstrate that after block fine-tuning, the Block-attention model not only achieves performance comparable to that of full-attention models, but can also seamlessly switch between the block and full attention modes without any performance loss.
+Notably, Block-attention significantly reduces the time to first token (TTFT) and floating point operations (FLOPs) to a very low level.
 It only takes 45 ms to output the first token for an input sequence with a total length of 32K.
-Compared with the self-attention model, the time consumption and corresponding FLOPs are reduced by 98.7\% and 99.8\%, respectively.
+Compared to the full-attention models, the TTFT and corresponding FLOPs are reduced by 98.7\% and 99.8\%, respectively.

+Additionally, we also elaborate on how Block-attention is applied in Game AI scenario and the substantial potential benefits it entails.
+We strongly suggest researchers in the gaming field not to overlook our work.

 ![Illustration of Block-Attention](./overview.png)